jm771/posevac/README.md

 ### Known issues

 - The overlay for constant nodes seems buggy and finnicky.
+If it's unplayable on your machine please tell me!
 - Nothing prevents you editing the POSEVAC configuration mid evaluation

 ### Known non-issues